 Every appliance also has a root user account.
 This account is not needed for normal tasks.
 You cannot use this account to log on to the appliance.

 You can access the operating system with Secure Shell (SSH) on a hardware appliance or a virtual appliance.
 Before you can access the appliance operating system through SSH, you must use the Operations Console to enable SSH on the appliance.

 For instructions, see Enable Secure Shell on the Appliance.

-On a virtual appliance, you can access the appliance operating system with the VMware vSphere Client, the Hyper-V System Center Virtual Machine Manager Console, or the Hyper-V Manager.
+On a VMware virtual appliance, you can also access the appliance operating system with the VMware vSphere Client.
+On a Hyper-V virtual appliance, you can also access the appliance operating system with the Hyper-V System Center Virtual Machine Manager Console or the Hyper-V Manager.